shareef99/25-5-clock/README.md

 # simple-form

-this is a sample project made for internship at sisco.
+this is a sample project made for internship at Sosio.

 here is the link of the repo
 https://simpleformshareef.web.app/